MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 #### JavaScript Bundle

-To use this client library in the browser, first you need to use a bundler.
-For details on how to do this, please refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).
+To use Bundle client library in the browser, first you need to use a bundler.
+For details on how to use bundler, refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).

 ## Key concepts

-The phone numbers package exposes the `PhoneNumbersClient` which provides methods to manage phone numbers.
+This SDK provides functionality to easily manage `direct offer` and `direct routing` numbers.

+The `direct offer` numbers come in two types: Geographic and Toll-Free.
+Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
+Toll-Free phone plans are phone plans not associated location.
+For example, in the US, toll-free numbers can come with area codes such as 800 or 888.
+They are managed using the PhoneNumbersClient

+The `direct routing` feature enables connecting your existing telephony infrastructure to ACS.
+The configuration is managed using the SipRoutingClient.
+Client provides methods for setting up SIP trunks and voice routing rules, in order to properly handle calls for your telephony subnet.

+## Phone number client
 ### Phone number types

 Phone numbers come in two types; Geographic and Toll-Free.
 Geographic phone numbers are phone numbers associated with a location, whose area codes are associated with the area code of a geographic location.
 Toll-Free phone numbers are not associated with a location.
 For example, in the US, toll-free numbers can come with area codes such as 800 or 888.